lochmueller/index/README.md

 ### File extraction

 The file extraction is based on different third party packages.
-Please take care to install the packages, that the content fetch process out of the files is working.
+Please take care to install the packages, so that the process to fetch content out of files is working.

 ## Extension based on EXT:index